ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |jwsd|string|{{detached-jws}} of {{&SELF}}|
 |jws|string|{{attached-jws}} of {{&SELF}}|

-## Key Formats {#IANA-key-formats}
+## GNAP Key Formats {#IANA-key-formats}

-This document defines formats for a public key value, for which IANA is asked to create and maintain a new registry titled "Key Formats".
+This document defines formats for a public key value, for which IANA is asked to create and maintain a new registry titled "GNAP Key Formats".
 Initial values for this registry are given in {{IANA-key-formats-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-key-formats-template}}.
 The DE is expected to ensure the key format specifies the structure and serialization of the key material.